katiBe3/express-backend/README.md

-# rankcraft-backend
+# express-backend
-Express Server starter to continuously fetch data and store it in Supabase db.🪄
+Express Server starter to continuously fetch data from your favorite API and store it in Supabase db.🪄 This data can later be used for machine learning and more!🤖

 ## 🎁 Features
 * Express Server with Type Script configured.